-Since 1998, tens of thousands of children have been involved in armed conflict in the eastern Congo.
-According to the 2008 Child Soldiers Global Report, approximately 30,000 children were involved in armed forces and other militias at the end of 2003.
+Tens of thousands of children have been involved in armed conflict in the eastern Congo since 1998.
+According to Child Soldier, approximately one in ten child soldiers – 30,000 children – can be found in DRC.

-Demobilization, disarmament and reintegration programs attempt to bring children out of the conflict and back to their communities, homes and families but limited resources make it difficult for these children to access education, training, food and shelter.
+Demobilization, disarmament, and reintegration programs attempt to bring children back into their communities, homes and families, but limited resources make it difficult for these children to access education, training, food and shelter.

 Our School Became the Battlefield